 Understanding Your Child's Vision Results

-Definition of Condition Identified by the SPOT and Listed on the SPOT Results Form
+Definition of Potential Condition Identified by the SPOT Device

 - Anisocoria: a condition characterized by an unequal size of the eye's pupils.

 - Anisometropia: a condition in which the two eyes have unequal refractive power; one example of this condition would be if one eye had near-perfect vision and the other eye was near or farsighted.

 - Astigmatism: an optical defect in which vision is blurred due to the inability of the optics of the eye to focus a point object into a sharp focused image on the retina.
 This may be due to an irregular or toric curvature of the cornea or lens.

 - Gaze Asymmetry and Gaze Deviation: measurements the SPOT uses to detect strabismus, a misalignment of the eyes.
 Strabismus is one of the major causes of Amblyopia (commonly referred to as "lazy eye").

 - Hyperopia: commonly known as being "farsighted"; a vision issue caused by an imperfection in the eye (often when the eyeball is too short or the lens cannot become round enough), causing difficulty focusing on near objects, and in extreme cases causing as sufferer to be unable to focus on objects at any distance.